 Campers living locally who wish to attend as commuters may do so.
-The commuter rate, which includes tuition, program materials, and lunch $775.
-Campers who wish to commute must check in at registration on Sunday and arrive on campus by 8:45 AM for classes Monday-Friday.
-They must be picked up no later than 5:00 PM Monday-Thursday unless they will be participating in evening activities (please make arrangements with Director of Summer Programs for pick-up times).
-The last day of camp (Friday) pick-up time is 1:00 PM.
+The commuter rate, which includes tuition, program materials, and lunch is $775.
+Campers who wish to commute must check in at registration on Sunday and arrive on campus by 8:45 AM for classes Monday-Thursday.
+They must be picked up no later than 5:00 PM Monday-Wednesday unless they will be participating in evening activities (please make arrangements with Director of Summer Programs for pick-up times).
+The last day of camp (Thursday) pick-up time is 1:00 PM.
 Please be sure to check the "Commuter" box on the application form.

 Sorry, there are no scholarships or other forms of financial aid available for this summer program.

 - "I absolutely loved this camp!
 It was so much fun and very entertaining.
 They knew how to keep us moving and active." - Emily S. from Norwich, NY

 - "Everything was super awesome!" - Stephen O. from Westport, CT

 - "Ceramics was very fun!
 The best thing about the week was the glass blowing!" - Hannah H. from Brooklyn, NY

 - "I really enjoyed measuring out the materials and incorporating the chemistry in the process along with the math." - Jenna M. from Binghamton, NY

 - "I learned in-depth information on pottery and ceramics, the science behind it, and how to make various forms of ceramics.
 I liked when we worked with liquid nitrogen, poured glass, slip casted, made porcelain and did throwing." - Rebekah K. from Baltimore, MD